Sports in Indianapolis: WNBA Finals

 In the same style as the NBA, the WNBA Finals are only hosted by Indianapolis when the local team, the Fever, make it to the championship round.
 This has occurred three times, in 2009, 2012, and 2015.
-Conseco Fieldhouse has been home to all of these events, hosting a total of six games.
-In each Finals, they have hosted games 3 and 4.
+The arena now known as Gainbridge Fieldhouse has been home to all of these events, hosting a total of six games.
+In each Finals, it hosted games 3 and 4.
 In 2012, the Fever won the championship in game 4 of the WNBA Finals, making it the first, and to date only, professional basketball championship to be clinched in Indianapolis.

 Bold denotes a team that clinched the WNBA Championship with the conclusion of the game.

 Pan American Games

 Indianapolis also hosted the Pan American Games in 1987.
 Over 4,000 athletes from 38 nations participated in 30 sports at these games.

 FIBA World Championships

 Indianapolis hosted sixteen international basketball teams at the 2002 FIBA World Championship, which went from August 29 to September 8, 2002.
 This was the fourteenth edition of the event.
 It was the first, and to date only, time that the United States has hosted the event.
 The tournament consisted of 62 games.
 25 games were held in the RCA Dome, while Conseco Fieldhouse hosted 37 games, including the championship game.
 The tournament culminated with the now defunct Yugoslavia national team winning the title, their second consecutive.
 Dirk Nowitzki of the German team was named the tournament MVP.
 Ironically, the American team, led by head coach George Karl, had their worst showing at the FIBA World Championships, finishing with a 6–3 record and a sixth-place overall finish.